cheapest-energy-windows/cheapest_energy_windows_dashboard/README.md

 views: []
 ```

-5. Click "Save"
+8. Click **"Save"**
-6. The dashboard will automatically load with all cards configured!
+9. The dashboard will automatically load with all cards configured! ✨

 ## ✨ Features